 C. 1970.
-Serene and elegant, this oval cabochon created red sapphire ring from our Estate collection has the sort of wide-band, angular design that reminds of the royal courts.
+Serene and elegant, this oval cabochon synthetic red sapphire ring from our Estate collection has the sort of wide-band, angular design that reminds of the royal courts.
 From the office to an evening off-site event, you will surely get compliments on this bezel-set beauty.
 14kt yellow gold ring.
 Exclusive, one-of-a-kind Estate Jewelry.

 14KT: Karat (abbreviated kt or K) is a unit that indicates the purity of gold in the metal.
 14kt is 58.33% gold.
 In the United States, 14K yellow gold is most favored and used in jewelry.